 There have been many failures too as with Jean-Claude Duvalier, Mobutu Sese Seko Suharto and Slobodan Milosevic to name just a few.

-Although some progress has been made in recent years, there is still a long way to go before asset recovery processes deter corrupt activity and also provide remedies when it occurs.
+Although some progress has been made in recent years, there is still a long way to go before asset recovery processes deter corrupt activity and provide remedies.

-- With the UNCAC Review Mechanism, all States Parties will be assessed on their asset recovery legislation and processes by 2020, opening up discussions and adding to our understanding as well as building on the potential for greater international cooperation.
+- With the UNCAC Review Mechanism, all States Parties are being assessed on their asset recovery legislation and processes with the aim of completing the reviews by 2020.
+This is opening up discussions and adding to our understanding as well as building on the potential for greater international cooperation.